How to protect your Social Security number: 10 SSN tips

 There are risks in sharing your Social Security number by email, text, voicemail, and fax.
 For example, your SSN could get intercepted and read after you send your information.
 There are sometimes ways to help keep your information safe — for instance, by using a VPN on an unprotected Wi-Fi network.
 But the safest way to share may be face to face with someone you know and trust.

-Your Social Security number is a big responsibility.
+Your Social Security number is a big responsibility and a vital component of your identity.
 You may not be able to control whether it’s exposed in a data breach.
 But there’s still plenty you can do to help keep it safe.